Dandielo/CORE-DyTech-Core/README.md

      license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+   * ShareAlike -- If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

    * No additional restrictions -- You may not apply legal terms or technological measures that legally restrict others from doing